floratos-lab/on-demand.cluster/howto.md

 ## How to run CINDY

 When CINDY is packaged as an executable jar file, it can be execuated using the same script as aracna.java.sh.

+In case the script does not finish for any reason, you may want to run `./cluster_setup.sh down-full` to make sure no VM instance and/or disk left there that causes charge from Google.